jomazu/academic-jomazu-blog/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 # bio: My research interests include distributed robotics, mobile computing and programmable matter.

-bio: Thanks for visiting my site! #I hope you enjoy the reflective tapestry of projects, posts, and code snippets!
+bio: Thank you for visiting my site! #I hope you enjoy the reflective tapestry of projects, posts, and code snippets!

 interests:
 - Blockchain Technology